Coutinho set for another summer of speculation as Liverpool continue to improve since his exit | Goal.com

 “But I think his time here has passed, he has moved and I hope that in the near future we will see the same Phil we saw here.”

-Selling Coutinho helped Liverpool finance deals for Virgil van Dijk and Alisson, who helped propel the team to back-to-back Champions League finals and has them on the path to their first English title in 30 years.
+Selling Coutinho helped Liverpool finance deals for Virgil van Dijk and Alisson, and after reaching back-to-back Champions League finals, they are now on the path to their first English title in 30 years.

 Atletico Madrid manager Diego Simeone even credits Coutinho's exit with strengthening Liverpool and turning them into the world's best team.